egemenyildiz3/restaurant-fetcher/README.md

 - The app only uses the 4 required fields: name, cuisines, rating, address.
 - The app handles missing ratings and special characters in API responses.
 - Invalid or incorrectly formatted postcodes are rejected.
-- By "proper displaying", I assumed it is meant

 ---